-- 18.2.1 Each time-out shall last one (1) minute. - 18.2.2 A time-out may be granted during a time-out opportunity. - 18.2.3 A time-out opportunity begins when: - For both teams, the ball becomes dead, the game clock is stopped and the official has ended his communication with the scorer's table. - For both teams, the ball becomes dead following a successful last or only free throw. - For the non-scoring team, a field goal is scored. - 18.2.4 A time-out opportunity ends when the ball is at the disposal of a player for a throwin or for a first or only free throw. - 18.2.5 Two (2) time-outs may be granted to each team at any time during the first half; three (3) at any time during the second half and one (1) during each extra period. - 18.2.6 Unused time-outs may not be carried over to the next half or extra period.
+- 18.2.1 Each time-out shall last one (1) minute. - 18.2.2 A time-out may be granted during a time-out opportunity. - 18.2.3 A time-out opportunity begins when: - For both teams, the ball becomes dead, the game clock is stopped and the official has ended his communication with the scorer's table. - For both teams, the ball becomes dead following a successful last or only free throw. - For the non-scoring team, a field goal is scored. - 18.2.4 A time-out opportunity ends when the ball is at the disposal of a player for a throw-in or for a first or only free throw. - 18.2.5 Two (2) time-outs may be granted to each team at any time during the first half; three (3) at any time during the second half and one (1) during each extra period. - 18.2.6 Unused time-outs may not be carried over to the next half or extra period.

-- 18.2.7 A time-out is charged against the team whose coach first made a request unless the time-out is granted following a field goal scored by the opponents and without an infraction having been called. - 18.2.8 A time-out shall not be permitted to the scoring team when the game clock is stopped following a successful field goal during the last two (2) minutes of the fourth period or the last two (2) minutes of each extra period unless an official has stopped the game.
+- 18.2.7 A time-out is charged against the team whose coach first made a request unless the time-out is granted following a field goal scored by the opponents and without an infraction having been called. - 18.2.8 A time-out shall not be permitted to the scoring team when the game clock shows 2:00 minutes or less of the fourth period and of each extra period and, following a successful field goal unless an official has stopped the game.